SynteLang/SynteLang/README.md

 ```
 Syntə info *press enter to quit*             0s <-- elapsed running time in seconds.
 Also, a yellow dot indicates a sync event
        0.00    |||||||             |            <-- peak audio meter, approx 50dB of range, will display 'GR' if limiting takes place on the output.
-                                                the top line of the audio meter will flicker red if clipping occurs internally.
-A number will appear in the place of 'GR' to show limiting is occuring on that specific listing.
+                                                the top line of the audio meter will flicker red if clipping occurs internally
+                                                a number will appear in the place of 'GR' to show limiting is occuring on that specific listing.
     0%                                          <-- If the sound engine is overloaded, the sound quality will degrade
                         mx: 0		my: 0       <-- value of mouse X and Y
 ```